 It is hard to overestimate the width of the gap between these two fields.
 To this day, statisticians, who view themselves as the inheritors and guardians of the scientific method, regard the unidirectional relationship between understanding why and how one collects data, and the collected data themselves, nearly as strongly as geneticists regard the relationship between genotype and phenotype—the arrow of information moves in one direction.
 Epigenetics notwithstanding, violation of this dogma is tantamount to heresy.
 The data miner has no such concern; data are data and data have value.
 The trick is to discover that value before anyone else does.
 This is not to say that data miners do not have questions in hand before working with data.
 Often clients have very specific questions, and existing databases are found that more or less match the requirements of the question.
 Indeed, in defending himself against Cox’s charge of putting data before questions, Breiman wrote:

-I have never worked on project that has started with “Here is a lot of data; let’s look at it and see if we can get some ideas on how we can use it.”
+I have never worked on a project that has started with “Here is a lot of data; let’s look at it and see if we can get some ideas on how we can use it.”
 The data has been put together and analyzed starting with an objective (226).

 But in these cases, the data miner is much more likely to work happily with these data and not wait for experimental data to be produced.
 If she does not succeed, she is as likely to blame her methods more than the data themselves.
 It is telling that in recounting his failure to come up with a predictive model of smog formation in Los Angeles, Breiman wished he had had “the tools available today,” not better data (201).